BennySobol/Sr/README.md

 # Build
 ## Using Docker
+#### See [Sr image](https://hub.docker.com/repository/docker/bennysobol/sr) on docker hub

+- Start X Server on your machine
+- Deploy with docker compose
 ```
 docker-compose run sr
 ```

 ## Without Docker
 - Download the source code into some root folder "SomePath/Sr"
 - Create a build folder within the Sr directory: SomePath/Sr/Build